dan-aksenov/my-finance-db/README.md

 # my-finance-db
-home finance database and application
+home finance database and application (some time)